-Voting for new Sri Lankan president underway
+Ranil Wickremesinghe elected as Sri Lanka president

 The economic meltdown led to Sri Lanka defaulting on its $51-billion foreign debt in April.
 The country is in talks with the International Monetary Fund for a bailout package.

-The United Nations has warned that more than a quarter of Sri Lanka’s people is at risk of food shortages.
+The United Nations has warned that more than a quarter of Sri Lankans are at risk of food shortages.
 Sri Lanka Medical Council has stated that hospitals were running with minimum resources as the country imports more than 80% of its medical supplies.
 The top medical body also warned that it would not be able to handle any mass casualties due to the protests.

 Also read: